 - YouTube Live: Simply add the video ID of your YouTube live stream into your dashboard, and a new button will appear in your app for your community to watch live.

-- Facebook Live: Simply paste the URL of your Facebook livestream page into one of the App Web Embed features.
+- Facebook Live: Paste the URL of your Facebook livestream page into one of the App Web Embed functions in your subscription dashboard.